When Declaring Bankruptcy – Can I travel overseas?

 Will I Ever Have the Capacity to Borrow Money Again Once I’m Bankrupt?

-You will be able to borrow for secured loans, such as vehicle and home loans, after the 3 year bankruptcy period is up.
+You will have the ability to borrow for secured loans, such as vehicle and home loans, after the 3 year bankruptcy period is up.

-After 5 years, 2 years after the 3 year bankruptcy period has ended, your credit file will be refreshed and clear once again.
+After 5 years, two years after the 3 year bankruptcy period has ended, your credit file will be refreshed and clear once again.

 6. Will I Lose My Car When Declaring Bankruptcy?